 Improve your short-term memory by 1) boosting your brain health with the right diet, supplements, and lifestyle, and 2) using memory techniques to develop it.

-- You forgot why you walked into a room.
+- You often forget why you walked into a room.

 - You can’t remember something you just read.